A History of the Azores

 to see if he’s safe at home from India.
 He’d seen

-the Khajuraho temples, he spoke to Krishnamurti,
+the Khajuraho temples, spoke to Krishnamurti,

-he ate bad mangos in Goa, as water seeped across
+ate bad mangos in Goa, as water seeped across

 a cafe floor, not more.
 Michael, home, and safe!

-And after Rajan Ramasamy calls to say his Madras
+After Rajan Ramasamy calls to say his Madras

-deflect; they point away from themselves, a guy
+deflect, they point away from themselves, a guy

-exclaimed one day in church, and I, too, deflect;
+exclaimed one day in church, and I, too, deflect,

 Terceira

-the Lajes military base, on a blasted day in March,
+at Lajes military base, on a blasted day in March,

-before winds pick up across the Plains of Nineveh,
+as winds pick up across the Plains of Nineveh,

 heads like battering rams, ready to stove harpoon